tristanballard/starter-academic/content/post/KerasFunctionalAPI/index.md

   layer_lstm(units = 7, dropout = 0.15, recurrent_dropout = 0.15)
 ```

 The _units_ argument determines the dimensionality of the output space.
 I set it to 7 days.
-The input data are organized such that the 'lookback' period is 7 days as well, menaing that the model can only see data from the previous week when trying to fit today's value.
+The input data are organized such that the 'lookback' period is 7 days as well, meaning that the model can only see data from the previous week when trying to fit today's value.
 I chose the lookback period based on a literature review, where we have little reason to believe river temperatures from more than a week prior will give useful information about todays temperature.
 The output dimension of 7 days is a tuneable hyperparameter and does not need to match the lookback period.

 The two dropout specifications impose a moderate regularization effect to help mitigate overfitting.
 How does it work?
 Simply put, during each forward or backward pass of the algorithm, 15% of the nodes are randomly ignored.
 This 15% level is also a tuneable hyperparameter.